 FNM Pension Fund

 Registration to the FNM Pension Fund involves a contribution paid by the company equal to 3.3% of a fixed salary.
-First-time workers after 28 April 1993 receive the full allocation of severance pay, while first-time employees before 29 April 1993 have the right to only allocate part of their severance pay, though most members (87.4%) have chosen to allocate the entire severance pay to the FNM Pension Fund.
+First-time workers after 28 April 1993 receive the full allocation of severance pay, while first-time employees before 29 April 1993 have the right to only allocate part of their severance pay.
 The FNM Pension Fund does not require compulsory payments to be paid by the employee, who can however choose to pay a voluntary contribution at their own expense of an amount freely chosen according to the provisions of Legislative Decree no. 252 / 2005.
-Voluntary payments are made by 60% of employees registered to the FNM Pension Fund.
 The total payment of contributions to the FNM Pension Fund, which has progressively increased over the years and includes "Welfare contributions" according to law, was 18.206 million in 2019 (+5,94% comparede to 2018).

 FNM Supplementary Fund

 The Supplementary Fund is a mutual aid association, established pursuant to the Law of 15 April 1886, no. 3818, among the employees and the retired people of the companies of FNM Group, in order to provide grants to supplement the national health service and various provisions to help members' families, including to support study programmes.
 The Group's companies' contribution is equal to 0.7% of total remuneration, while that of registered workers is equal to 1% of their net salary.